 I had fun writing that goofy title.
-But there is nothing funny about Faux fur as fake fur is famously called.
+But there is nothing funny about Faux fur, as fake fur is famously called.
 Since real fur is frowned upon, faux fur is big business.
 It is a million-dollar textile product.

 - Faux fur is made of synthetic fibers.
 There is nothing natural about it – not the yarn, the fiber or the fabric.
 Synthetic fibers are made to look exactly like the real fur.
 It is Acrylic or Modacrylic on polyester base – Completely artificial and man-made.